Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: Discussion

-It is clear that $\mu(A)$ is additive since both the limit and the Banach limit are additive, so property $\mathrm{(A)}$ from Definition~\ref{def:valuation-function} is satisfied.
+It is clear that $\mu(A)$ is additive since $A\mapsto f_A(n)$ is additive (for every fixed $n$) and both the limit and the Banach limit are additive, so property $\mathrm{(A)}$ from Definition~\ref{def:valuation-function} is satisfied.
 In the following lemma we show that $\mu$ satisfies property~$\mathrm{(D)}$.
 At first glance, this seems to contradict Corollary~\ref{cor-D-vs-sigma}.
 But divisibility $\mathrm{(D)}$ involves the domain of the valuation, and the proof of the lemma shows that we have almost no control on the set $A_\alpha \subseteq A$ which achieves divisibility.
 That means, the following phenomenon is symptomatic for having a \enquote{too big domain.}

-\begin{lemma} For every $A \in \mathfrak{P}(\cake)$ with $\mu(A) > 0$ and every real number $\alpha \in [0,1]$, there exists a subset $A_\alpha \subseteq A$ in $\mathfrak{P}(\cake)$ such that $\mu(A_\alpha) = \alpha \mu(A)$. \end{lemma}
+\begin{lemma} For every $A \in \mathfrak{P}(\concake)$ with $\mu(A) > 0$ and every real number $\alpha \in [0,1]$, there exists a subset $A_\alpha \subseteq A$ in $\mathfrak{P}(\concake)$ such that $\mu(A_\alpha) = \alpha \mu(A)$. \end{lemma}

 \begin{proof} If $\mu(A)>0$ then $A$ must contain an infinite number of points of the underlying sequence, say $A \cap \{x_1, x_2, \dots \} = \{ x_{i(1)}, x_{i(2)}, \dots \}$ for some increasing sequence $(i(k))_{k\in\N}$ of integers.
 By assumption, $A\cap \{x_1, x_2, \dots, x_n\} = \{x_{i(1)}, \dots, x_{i(m)} \mid i(m)\leq n\}$, and so $\mu(A) = \LIM_{n\to\infty}\frac 1n |\{x_{i(1)},\dots, x_{i(m)} \mid i(m)\leq n\}|$.
 We have to construct a set $B\in\mathfrak{P}(A)$ such that $\LIM_{n\to\infty} f_B(n)=\alpha\mu(A)$ for fixed $\alpha\in[0,1]$.